teejaynam/lighthouse-web-notes/Week_1/Day_1/The-Dev-Workflow.md

     * forking is when you want to make changes to a copy of code/repo when you do not have write access to it by copying it as a local repository
     * Branches
       * Can check for commits
+  ---
 * Incremental Development
-  * Approach problem solving, step by step
+  * Approach problem solving, list step by step
     1. State the hypothesis
     2. Verify the hypothesis
     3. Make changes

+    * Get the arguments/parameter requirements
+    * Check for safety : not a number, empty, negative numbers, data types
+    * Develop the function/problem - what must be changed or calculated, refer to safety

+  ---